Mexico City - Things to Do in Mexico City in April

 Advantages

-• Jacaranda trees bloom throughout the city, creating stunning purple canopies along Paseo de la Reforma and in Condesa - peak blooming period
+• Jacaranda trees bloom throughout the city creating stunning purple canopies along Reforma and in neighborhoods like Condesa and Roma - it's genuinely one of the most photogenic times to visit and locals actually plan picnics around it

 Considerations